MDMP: Multi-modal Diffusion for supervised Motion Predictions with uncertainty: Experiments and Results

 \section{Experiments and Results}

 In this section, we present the experimental setup and evaluation of our proposed model.
-We describe the dataset used for training and testing, outline the metrics for accuracy and uncertainty, and provide details on our model's implementation.
-Finally, we present a comprehensive quantitative and qualitative evaluation, including comparisons with Text2Motion baselines that propose Motion-Editing, analysis of uncertainty parameters, and an ablation study to assess the effects of motion-text fusion and architectural design choices.
+We describe the dataset used for training and testing, outlines and explains the choice of metrics used for accuracy and uncertainty, and provide details on our model's implementation.
+Our comprehensive quantitative and qualitative evaluation, includes comparison with state-of-the-art Text2Motion baselines that propose Motion-Editing re-implemented for a fair comparison with similar conditioning, analysis of uncertainty parameters, and an ablation study to assess the effects of motion-text fusion and architectural design choices.